Home

 - 1 hour break for lunch from 12pm to 1pm

-- Open session from 1pm-4pm with Timothy Cummings (open to the public)
+- Open session from 1pm-4pm with Timothy Cummings and Rosalind Buda (open to the public)

 Timothy Cummings